Improved precision scaling for simulating coupled quantum-classical dynamics: Introduction

 Recent work \cite{Obrien2022,Steudtner2023} analyzed the cost of computing interatomic forces on quantum computers, which can be used to update the classical nuclear positions on a classical computer iteratively.
 In those works, the cost of an $\epsilon$-approximate gradient evaluation was found to scale with the error tolerance $\epsilon$ as $O(1/\epsilon)$.
 This approach is even less practical if we consider that, for many practical applications, we need to compute the properties of the chemical systems in the canonical ensemble~\cite{Tuckerman2000, MANATHUNGA2022, Xu2023, Santagati2023}.
 A key problem in simulating molecular dynamics in the canonical ensemble is to prepare the classical distribution of the nuclei (their probability density function) according to the Boltzmann distribution at a certain temperature.
 Current quantum computing methods do not allow for efficient encoding and evolution of the probability density of the classical degrees of freedom on the quantum computer.
 In the 1930s, Koopman and von Neumann (KvN) proposed an empirical formulation of classical mechanics that incorporated a Hilbert space consisting of complex and square-integrable wavefunctions $\psi_{\text{KvN}}(q,p)$ which depend on the position $q$ and momentum $p$ of the particle~\cite{Koopman1931}.
 These wavefunctions were understood as probability densities, $\rho(p,q) = \psi_{\text{KvN}}^*\psi_{\text{KvN}}$, of finding the particle in a specific configuration $(p,q)$ of the phase space ~\cite{Mauro2002KvN}.
-Both, $\rho$ and $\psi_{\text{KvN}}$, are evolved according to the Liouville equation, $\partial_t \rho = - i L \rho$, where $L$ is a Hermitian operator called the Liouvillian operator.
+Both, $\rho$ and $\psi_{\text{KvN}}$, evolve according to the Liouville equation

+where $L$ is a Hermitian operator called the Liouvillian operator.
 This gives a natural encoding (and subsequent evolution) of classical probability densities into quantum states that follow Hamiltonian dynamics.

 The KvN formalism has been recently exploited to propose new algorithms for simulating classical systems on quantum computers and for solving non-linear partial differential equations~\cite{Joseph2020, Jin2023}.
 In this work, we do not use quantum linear systems algorithms but explicitly evolve the positions and momenta in time.
 We provide a specific procedure for the time propagation along with the cost of the block-encodings involved, as well as a method for obtaining ensemble averages from our final state.